 Choose Your Processor

 Make sure that you choose the processor carefully.
 Look for more well-known companies as they will be more likely to represent a legitimate option.
-If you aren’t sure about a specific processor, feel free to look up some reviews about the company or website to make sure it’s a good option.
+If you aren’t sure about a specific processor, feel free to look up some reviews about the company or visit their website to make sure it’s a good option.

 Keep in mind that some processors will even offer free shipping, so make sure to search for those options if that is something you’d prefer to take advantage.
 If you have any questions, feel free to contact the customer service department for the processor you’re considering.